Bee Wilson: Other activities

 Wilson was the chair of the Oxford Symposium on Food and Cookery from 2015 to 2017.

 In 2019, Wilson co-founded a UK food education charity, TastEd, which describes itself as working "to give every child the opportunity to experience the joy of fresh vegetables and fruits".
 TastEd (short for Taste Education) is part of the Sapere network of food education, which is used in a number of countries including Finland, Sweden and France and which "was created out of the conviction that taste education is good for health".

 In 2020, she was one of the judges of the Baillie Gifford Prize for Non-Fiction.

 Recognition

 Wilson has been named BBC Radio’s Food Writer of the Year, as well as the Guild of Food Writers’ Food Journalist of the Year in 2004, 2008, and 2009 for her column in Stella magazine.

 She was elected a Fellow of the Royal Society of Literature in 2023.

 Personal life

-Wilson married the Cambridge political scientist David Runciman, but he left the marriage of 23 years in June 2020, during the COVID-19 pandemic.
+Wilson was married to the Cambridge political scientist David Runciman, until June 2020, during the COVID-19 pandemic.
 They have three children together.